AdaptiveCpp/AdaptiveCpp/README.md

  #define __shared__
 #endif
 ```
-As a future project, it is planned to investigate the possibility of automatically adding these annotations automatically with libclang, such that unmodified, regular SYCL code can be compiled.
+As a future project, it is planned to investigate the possibility of automatically adding these annotations with libclang, such that unmodified, regular SYCL code can be compiled as well.

 ## Caveats
 * hipSYCL uses a slightly different input language compared to regular SYCL, see above